 1 Reason Not to Get Backyard Chickens

 They’re a commitment.
 Plain and simple.
 Even with automation like an automatic chicken coop door, you have to check in on them once in a while, feed and water them daily, and collect eggs at least once a day.

-If one gets sick you have to figure out how to help her, or decide to cull her right away, no waiting until you have more time.
+If one gets sick you have to figure out how to help her or decide to cull her — no waiting until you have more time.

-All of this is worth it to me since being home, playing with my chickens, and watching my kids play with my chickens are all great things to me.
+All of this is worth it to me.
+I like being home, playing with my chickens, and watching my kids play with my chickens.

 Plus you can usually find someone willing to feed your chickens for a few days if need be.